 Localized radiation therapy is often a common treatment choice for early-stage disease (stages I and II) , but it may be combined with other treatments as well.

 Mantle cell lymphoma.
 About 7% of people with NHL have mantle cell lymphoma.
-It most often appears in people older than 60 and is more common in men than women.
-It usually involves the bone marrow, lymph nodes, spleen, and gastrointestinal system (esophagus, stomach, intestines).
-Mantle cell lymphoma is usually identified by a protein called the cyclin D1 protein or a genetic change in the lymphoma cells involving chromosomes 11 and 14.
+It most often appears in people older than 60 and is much more common in men than women.
+It usually involves the bone marrow, lymph nodes, spleen, and gastrointestinal system, which includes the esophagus, stomach, and intestines.
+Mantle cell lymphoma is identified by a protein called the cyclin D1 protein or a genetic change in the lymphoma cells involving chromosomes 11 and 14.

-The initial approach to treating mantle cell lymphoma is to use a combination of chemotherapy drugs with rituximab.
+The initial approach to treating mantle cell lymphoma is to use a combination of chemotherapy drugs with a monoclonal antibody.
 Because many people with mantle cell lymphoma will have the disease return after finishing chemotherapy, some patients may be offered high-dose chemotherapy followed by autologous stem cell transplantation at the end of their initial chemotherapy treatment.
 Patients who do not have a stem cell transplant may be offered maintenance therapy with monoclonal antibodies.
 Radiation therapy may also be used to control local symptoms.

-When chemotherapy does not work, there are differing opinions on the best way to treat mantle cell lymphoma.
-Newer drugs such as bortezomib (Velcade), bendamustine, and lenalidomide have been shown to be effective for this subtype and are being studied in clinical trials as part of first-line treatment.
+If chemotherapy does not work, there are differing opinions on the best way to treat mantle cell lymphoma.
+Drugs such as bortezomib (Velcade), bendamustine, lenalidomide, and ibrutinib (Imbruvica) have been shown to be effective for this subtype and are being studied in clinical trials as part of first-line treatment.
 Other new drugs are also being studied for mantle cell lymphoma.
 Some patients may have a slower growing form of the disease that may be managed like follicular lymphoma (see above).

 Small lymphocytic lymphoma.
 This type of lymphoma is very closely related to a disease called B-cell chronic lymphocytic leukemia (CLL) , and about 5% of people with NHL have this subtype.
 It is considered an indolent lymphoma.
-Patients with small lymphocytic lymphoma may receive a combination of chemotherapy, monoclonal antibodies, and/or radiation therapy, or they may be followed closely with watchful waiting.
+Patients with small lymphocytic lymphoma may receive a combination of chemotherapy, monoclonal antibodies, and/or radiation therapy; or they may be followed closely with watchful waiting.
 Stem cell transplantation, tumor vaccines, and monoclonal antibody treatments may also be available in clinical trials.
 Ibrutinib is now approved for patients who have had their disease return after initial treatment.
 In some patients, ibrutinib can be used as part of initial treatment, although this is still being studied.

 Splenic marginal zone B-cell lymphoma.
 This type of lymphoma begins in the spleen and can also involve the blood.
 It is usually slow growing, and the treatment approach is often watchful waiting.
 If treatment is needed, this type of lymphoma is often treated similarly to follicular lymphoma.
 Sometimes, surgical removal of the spleen is recommended.

 Nodal marginal zone B-cell lymphoma.
 This type of indolent lymphoma involves the lymph nodes.
 It is rare; about 1% of people with lymphoma have this subtype.
 In general, this subtype of lymphoma is treated similarly to follicular lymphoma (see above).

 Lymphoplasmacytic lymphoma.
 This is an indolent form of lymphoma, and 1% of people with NHL have this subtype.
 This form of lymphoma most often involves the bone marrow, lymph nodes, and spleen.
-In many patients, this lymphoma produces proteins (called an “M protein”) that are found at high levels in the blood.
+In many patients, this lymphoma produces proteins, called “M proteins,” that are found at high levels in the blood.
 When this occurs, the condition is called Waldenstrom’s macroglobulinemia (WM) .
 Patients with WM sometimes have thickened blood, which may cause symptoms such as headache, blurry vision, dizziness, and shortness of breath.
-Treatment is similar to chronic lymphocytic lymphoma/leukemia and may include watchful waiting, chemotherapy, monoclonal antibodies, or combinations of chemotherapy and monoclonal antibodies.
+Treatment is similar to chronic lymphocytic lymphoma/leukemia or follicular lymphoma and may include watchful waiting, chemotherapy, monoclonal antibodies, or combinations of chemotherapy and monoclonal antibodies.
 Chemotherapy followed by stem cell transplantation is being studied in clinical trials and may be useful if the lymphoma returns after initial treatment.

 Primary effusion lymphoma.
 This very aggressive form of lymphoma most often occurs in people who have the human immunodeficiency virus (HIV, the virus that causes autoimmune deficiency syndrome or AIDS), people whose immune system does not work well for other reasons, or people who are elderly.
-It begins in the lung, heart, or abdominal cavities; often, there is not one tumor.
+It begins in the lung, heart, or abdominal cavities.
+Often, there are no tumors.
 It is treated the same as other diffuse large cell lymphomas (see above).

-The most common subtypes of T-cell and a cell called natural killer (NK; cells that fight microbes and cancer cells) lymphoma are described below.
+The most common subtypes of T-cell and NK lymphoma are described below.

 Anaplastic large cell lymphoma, primary cutaneous type.
 This subtype of lymphoma only involves the skin.
 It is often indolent, although aggressive subtypes of the disease are possible.
 When the cancer is localized, radiation therapy is often effective.
 If it has spread, chemotherapy is the usual treatment.
-New drugs have recently been developed for the treatment of cutaneous lymphomas, some of which can be given orally (by mouth) as a pill.
+New drugs have recently been developed for the treatment of cutaneous lymphomas, some of which can be given as a pill that is swallowed.

 Anaplastic large cell lymphoma, systemic type.
 This form makes up about 2% of all lymphomas and about 10% of all childhood lymphomas.
 An increased amount of the ALK-1 protein may be found in the cancer cells of this subtype for some people.
-Those who have this subtype of lymphoma with the ALK-1 protein in the cells often have a better prognosis (chance of recovery) than those who have this subtype without the ALK-1 protein in the cell.
-It is an aggressive form of lymphoma, but treatment often works well, including new treatments such as the monoclonal antibody brentuximab vendotin (Adcetris) (see the Treatment Options section for more information.
+Those who have this subtype of lymphoma with the ALK-1 protein in the cells often have a better prognosis than those who have this subtype without the ALK-1 protein in the cell.
+It is an aggressive form of lymphoma, but treatment often works well, including new treatments such as the monoclonal antibody brentuximab vendotin (Adcetris).
+See the Treatment Options section for more information.
 Stem cell transplantation may sometimes be an option, especially for the subtype without the ALK-1 protein.

 Adult T-cell lymphoma/leukemia (human T-cell lymphotropic virus type I positive).
 This type of lymphoma is caused by a virus called the human T-cell lymphotropic virus type I. It is an aggressive disease that most often involves the bone and skin.
 Often, lymphoma cells are found in the blood, which is why this condition is sometimes also called leukemia.
 Chemotherapy does not usually work well for this form of lymphoma, although zidovudine (Retrovir) and interferon have helped some patients.
-About two-thirds of patients experience remission (temporary or permanent absence of cancer symptoms).
+About two-thirds of patients experience a temporary or permanent absence of cancer symptoms, called remission.

 Extranodal NK/T-cell lymphoma, nasal type.
 This is an aggressive type of lymphoma that is very rare in the United States and Europe overall but more common in Asian and Hispanic communities.
 It can occur in children or adults, most often involving the nasal area and sinuses.
-It can also involve the trachea (windpipe), gastrointestinal tract, skin, or a man’s testicles.
-Standard chemotherapy does not always work well for this type of NHL, and combining radiation therapy with chemotherapy appears to be an important addition to treatment.
-Compared to other T-cell lymphomas, this subtype responds better to asparaginase (Elspar), which is now a standard part of initial treatment and is also used when this subtype of lymphoma for patients who have been newly diagnosed or had the disease come back after treatment.
+It can also involve the windpipe, gastrointestinal tract, skin, or a man’s testicles.
+Standard chemotherapy does not always work well for this type of NHL, and combining radiation therapy with chemotherapy is an important addition to treatment.
+Compared to other T-cell lymphomas, this subtype responds better to asparaginase (Elspar), which is now a standard part of initial treatment and is also used when this subtype of lymphoma comes back after treatment.
 Stem cell transplantation for this type of lymphoma is being studied in clinical trials.

 Enteropathy-associated T-cell lymphoma.
 This type of lymphoma is rare in the United States but is more common in Europe.
-It is an aggressive form of T-cell lymphoma that involves the intestines of patients who have celiac disease (gluten intolerance).
+It is an aggressive form of T-cell lymphoma that involves the intestines of patients who have celiac disease or a history of gluten intolerance.
 High-dose chemotherapy may be used to treat enteropathy type T-cell lymphoma.